psyny/LetItFlow/architecture.md

 -- visible: bool: is the entity visible by the party?
 -- conditions: list of condition: conditions this entity has

-entityInstanceView: object
-def: represents how an entity is displayed on the front end.
-Exists because different front ends will receive different display data for the entities. entityInstanceView are not stored on any persistent database, they are just a view of a data.
-- entityDisplayId: string: id of this entityInstanceView
-- instanceId: string: id of instance this view refers to
-- name: string: displayed name
-- label: string: short label to easily identify, usually a number.
-Same as the entity by default
-- displayType: string: display type defines how the stats information are to be interpreted by the front end.
-- stats: object
--- hp: number: current hp value
--- tempHp: number: current temp hp
--- ally: bool: is the entity an ally of the party?
--- conditions: list of condition: conditions this entity has

 condition: object
 - conditionId: string: id of the condition
 - name: string: condition name